 Any reference to any product or service which has been or may be provided by Cardinal Path or any other company does not amount to a promise that such product or service will be available at any time.
 Changes to or improvements in such products or services may be made at any time without notice.

-Cardinal Path publish the Website “as is” without any warranty of any kind, express or implied, as to the operation of the website, the accuracy of the information or the products or services referred to on the website (in so far as such warranties may be excluded under any relevant law) and to the extent permitted by law, Cardinal Path shall be liable for any losses or damage whether direct or indirect (including, without limitation direct or indirect loss of profits), consequential, special or otherwise incidental that may result from use of the website howsoever arising.
+Cardinal Path publish the Website “as is” without any warranty of any kind, express or implied, as to the operation of the website, the accuracy of the information or the products or services referred to on the website (in so far as such warranties may be excluded under any relevant law) and to the extent permitted by law, Cardinal Path shall not be liable for any losses or damage whether direct or indirect (including, without limitation direct or indirect loss of profits), consequential, special or otherwise incidental that may result from use of the website howsoever arising.

 How we may use your personal information